Carrot Muffins are packed full of shredded carrots, raisins, and walnuts. They’re a delicious addition to your breakfast or brunch menu!

 Serving the muffins

-Carrot Muffins are delicious warm or at room temperature.
+Carrot Muffins with Walnuts are delicious warm or at room temperature.
 I love them spread with some butter!

 To re-warm the muffins, place them back in the muffin tin, and bake for 3–4 minutes at 350°F, or until warmed through.